bevy_gizmos/

 124 }

-125 /// Declare that the outer edges of the grid along the y axis should be drawn.
+125 /// Declare that the outer edges of the grid parallel to the y axis should be drawn.

 126 /// By default, the outer edges will not be drawn.